 Through training in breath support, tone production, choral blend, and posture, singers learn how to focus their sound and gain greater control of their instrument.
 All singers learn Solfege, a skill used to develop aural and sight singing skills.
 While SMYOC does not follow a set curriculum in the instructional aspects of the program, singers develop basic musical literacy during the course of a season (ie. general knowledge of music theory, history, terminology, etc.).

-SMYOC’s Prep Choir is open to talented youth singers ages 8 and older.
+SMYOC’s Preparatory Choir is open to talented youth singers ages 8 and older.
 (Students younger than 8 may audition and may be accepted at the discretion of the Conductor.)

 The Prep Choir is a beginning choral ensemble for clearly musical but less experienced singers.
 The musicians learn to focus their tone and to listen carefully to others while they sing, as the group collectively strives to develop a smooth and blended ensemble sound.
-Most repertoire at this level is unison or two-part harmony, although the groups are sometimes strong enough to progress to more harmonically complex repertoire by the spring season.
+Most repertoire at this level is unison or two-part harmony, although the groups may progress to more harmonically complex repertoire by the spring season.

 The Prep choral programs are offered in two different rehearsal locations: